tempor1s/mosaicc/README.md

 # Mosaic

-Mosaic is an image repository that was built for the Shopify Backend Developer Intern challenge.
+Mosaic is an image repository that was built for the Shopify Backend Developer Intern challenge with plans for much more.